danjshannon/cps-500-computer-organization-and-os-design/async/week3_instructions2/README.md

 - Procedure return: jump-register
   - `jr $ra`
   - copies `$ra` to program counter
-  - can alos be used for computed jumps
+  - can also be used for computed jumps
   - e.g. for case/switch statements

 #### Question